OmarMacPherson/Playford_2024/README.md

 ### **Dashboard Creation:**

-* **Real-Time Data Visualization:** Designed and implemented a Tableau dashboard that displays job metrics dynamically.
+* **Real-Time Data Visualisation:** Designed and implemented a Tableau dashboard that displays job metrics dynamically.
-* **Interactive Filters:** Setup filters for industry and location to allow managers to customize views according to their needs.
+* **Interactive Filters:** Setup filters for industry and location to allow managers to customise views according to their needs.

 # <p align="center"> Data Collection with Python </p>